BartMassey/samurai-detective/source.txt

 After examining the body when the player carries the green encrusted key and hinted is false: say "You can't find a key, and the door locks from the inside.
 How did the killer get into the room?
 You have a strange thought---you might want to check your pockets[if we have taken inventory] again[end if]..."; now hinted is true.

+Understand "check pockets" or "check my pockets" as taking inventory.

 The description of the green encrusted key is "This verdigris-covered key is labeled 'Dojo Key'.
 There is a little blood on it."

 The front door is a door.
 "A door to the south leads out of the room."
 It is south of the Dojo.
 It is closed and locked.
 The description is "This door seems to be locked with a bolt from the inside.
 The key should still be in here."
 The green encrusted key unlocks the front door.

-Solving is an action out of world applying to one topic.
-Understand "accuse [text]" as solving.
+Accusing is an action out of world applying to one topic.
+Understand "accuse [text]" as accusing.
+Understand "confess" as accusing.

 To indicate cheating: decrease the score by 1; end the story saying "Oh, very clever. '[the topic understood in sentence case].'
 The tautology is, after all, a popular solution in detective fiction---not.
 You haven't just failed, you've epic failed."